theCreedo/ericjmlee-next/posts/shedding-the-image.md

 image_alt: 'A marble bust head'
 reading_time: 1
 unpublished: false
-description: 'When I lead, many times I feel like I need to uphold an image.'
+description: 'When I lead, many times I feel like I need to uphold an image...'
 ---
 When I lead, many times I feel like I need to uphold an image.